dustinblackman/Championify/README.md

 ---

 ## Bleeding Edge
 For the adventurous, bleeding edge builds are available of each branch through CIs.
+A simpler method will be available once a website is built.

 __Windows__